kubernetes/website/v1.1/docs/api.md

 We chose to version at the API level rather than at the resource or field level to ensure that the API presents a clear, consistent view of system resources and behavior, and to enable controlling access to end-of-lifed and/or experimental APIs.

 Note that API versioning and Software versioning are only indirectly related.
-The [API and release versioning proposal](https://github.com/kubernetes/kubernetes/blob/{{ page.githubbranch }}/docs/design/versioning.md) describes the relationship between API versioning and software versioning.
+The [API and release versioning proposal](https://github.com/kubernetes/kubernetes/blob/{{page.githubbranch}}/docs/design/versioning.md) describes the relationship between API versioning and software versioning.